Stop Running Out of Time on ACT Math!

-In this article, I will help you stop running out of time on the ACT Math section.
-I will discuss how you can manage the timing of the ACT Math section and offer suggestions on how to manage time and maximize your score on the ACT Math section.
+In this article, I will help you figure out how to stop running out of time on the ACT Math section.
+I will discuss how you can manage the timing of the ACT Math section and offer suggestions that you can use to maximize your score on the ACT Math section.

 ACT is a standardized test designed in such a way that every student in the United States is able to take it because the ACT tests math concepts that every student has had experience with.
 There is an added caveat that the test is purposely made to seem difficult because it contains strangely worded questions on a wide variety of topics and subtopics with an added pressure of a severe time crunch.